Get

 There are so many improvements, updates, enhancements, and additions to canine nutrition that it can feel overwhelming.
 How do you know which food or supplement is right for your dog?

-The best thing to do is make a list of the types of benefits you are hoping to gain, and look for the food and supplements that will best meet those needs.
-When it comes to brewer’s yeast, there is potential for this natural supplement to provide a wide range of health benefits, but it is important to understand that at this point, most of the studies into such benefits have been based on farming and livestock.
+The best thing to do is make a list of the types of benefits you are hoping to gain, speak to your vet and look for the food and supplements that will best meet those needs.
+When it comes to brewer’s yeast, there is potential for this natural supplement to provide a wide range of health benefits, but it is important to understand that, at this point, most of the studies into such benefits have been based on farming and livestock.
 However, as interest in this product increases, we will start to see more and more research into its effects on dogs (as well as humans!).

-At the very least, brewer’s yeast is a potent source of protein and B-vitamins, which we know will benefit our dog’s health.
-And if it’s not doing harm but it might help, it’s always worth trying!
+At the very least, brewer’s yeast is a potent source of protein and B vitamins, which we know will benefit our dog’s health.
+And if it’s not doing harm, but it might help, it’s always worth trying!

 Be sure to discuss any new products with your vet, particularly if your dog has a health condition or is on a restricted diet.
 When starting your dog on brewer’s yeast, introduce it slowly, and do not exceed the amounts recommended on the pack.